Shiverzz/100-days-of-code/log.md

 **Today's Progress**: 3 Intermediate javascript algorithms

 **Thoughts**: Not a lot of progress today.
 To be honest, i wasn't in the mood to code so I coded just 3-4 hours.
 The "convert to roman number" challenge was really hard!
 Probably the hardest i have ever done in my whole life.
-I'm not really proud of my code because it got really big (140 lines of code) and i think there's a better solution for this challenge but as I said, i'm not really in the mood to code so i'll just make it a day
+I'm not really proud of my code because it got really big (140 lines of code) and i think there's a better solution for this challenge but as I said, i'm not really in the mood to code so i'll just call it a day

 **Link(s) to work**: [Challenges Intermediate Repository](https://github.com/Shiverzz/Javascript-Challenges/tree/master/Intermediate)